Deploy Password-Based 802.1X Authenticated Wireless Access

 Active Directory Domain Services (AD DS) is installed, as are the other required network technologies, according to the instructions in the Windows Server 2016 Core Network Guide.

-AD CS is deployed, and server certificates are enrolled to NPS servers.
+AD CS is deployed, and server certificates are enrolled to NPSs.
 These certificates are required when you deploy the PEAP-MS-CHAP v2 certificate-based authentication method that is used in this guide.

 A member of your organization is familiar with the IEEE 802.11 standards that are supported by your wireless APs and the wireless network adapters that are installed in the client computers and devices on your network.
 For example, someone in your organization is familiar with radio frequency types, 802.11 wireless authentication (WPA2 or WPA), and ciphers (AES or TKIP).